Steven-1124/starter-hugo-academic/content/home/research_experience.md

     date_start: '2022-07-01'
     # date_end: '2023-09-01'
     description: |2-
-      <font size='4'> "Contract Design for Vertical Joint Investment under Demand Uncertainty" with [_Pro.
+      <font size='4'> "Vertical Joint Investment under Capacity Limitation and Demand Uncertainty" with [_Pro.
 Yaozhong Wu_](https://bizfaculty.nus.edu.sg/faculty-details/?profId=161) from NUS</font>
-        - In an emerging market (i.e., electrical vehicle), the demand may grow fast though with uncertainty and capacity may be limited, under which circumstance manufactures may stretch operation to materials through joint investment with suppliers.
-Besides cost and revenue sharing, the partner manufacture is always given priorities: priority ordering (order can be satisfied in the first place) and price discount (wholesale price should be lower than market price).
-We apply game theory to research the contract under different market settings (price, cost, demand) and try to propose a fair and profitable contract under demand uncertainty.
+        - We study the joint investment between a supplier (S) and one manufacture (M1) of the two (M1, M2), who sell to separate markets with uniform demand.
+Besides share of cost and revenue, there is “preferential strategy”, which means S would give M1 either order priority (order satisfied first) or price discount (discount market price) or both.
+We analyze the optimal joint investment strategy, which mainly concerns the share of cost and revenue and the preferential strategy.
+The optimal strategy can be characterized by market settings (cost, price, demand).

   - title: Capacity Expansion (Game Theory, Behavior)
     # company: advised by [_Pro.
 Zhihong Chen_](https://www.acem.sjtu.edu.cn/en/faculty/chenzhihong.html) from [Shanghai Jiao Tong University](https://www.acem.sjtu.edu.cn/en/)